oli-ver-d/nix-config/maskfile.md

 ## build [system]

-> Builds the system and switches to the new config (default xps)
+> Builds the system and switches to the new config (default xps).
+Options: wsl, xps

 ~~~zsh
 if [[ -z "$system" ]]; then